Urban Engagement Program

-“Working with the middle school children at Hyde Park has been great in allowing me to continue my work in the field of community development.
+“Working with the middle school children has been great in allowing me to continue my work in the field of community development.
 Helping students start their own businesses and use the profits to invest in social causes, like a micro loan for an entrepreneur in a developing country, gave the students an opportunity to learn about business and entrepreneurship at key stage in their academic development.”

 Hillary Gras, Class of 2011, CBA Finance